Football Association of Ireland: Since 1988

 In November 2007 the FAI moved to new headquarters at the Sports Campus Ireland in Abbotstown.
 Its headquarters since the 1930s had been a Georgian terraced house at 80 Merrion Square, which was sold for a sum variously reported as "in excess of €6m" and "almost €9m".

 Principals

+Sport Ireland and the FAI established a governance review of the organisation on 26 April 2019 to reform the FAI's existing arrangements.
+One of the recommendations arising from the review was to appoint independent directors to the FAI board led by an independent chairperson.
+The first independent chair was Roy Barrett, who was appointed on 8 January 2020.